password-enthusiast/Insecam-Scraper-Geolocation/README.md

+# UPDATED README
+This fork has an additional geolocation script which I used to geolocate about 70% of the discovered cameras.
+Logic probably needs some work but it gets the job done - thank you GPT.

 # Insecam Webcam Scraper
 This Python script uses the Grequests library to quickly scrape links to webcams from the Insecam website, and saves them to a text file.